Coronavirus: Things that you should know about it

 Coronaviruses are viruses common in different species of animals, such as cattle, bats, cats, and camels.
 Rarely can animal coronaviruses infect humans and spread between individuals.

-As person-to-person spread occurs, it’s believed to be happening because of respiratory droplets produced from an infected person while sneezing or coughing.
+As person-to-person spread occurs, it’s believed to be happening because of respiratory droplets produced by an infected person while sneezing or coughing.
 This virus’s spread generally occurs when there are close contacts.

 Diagnosis